pratik-webkul/marketplace-documentation-for-shopify/zenith/featured-app/Connector/seller-shopify-store-connector.md

 ![screenshot-sagar-satti-store.myshopify.com-2022.02.09-12_14_16](https://cdnblog.webkul.com/blog/wp-content/uploads/2022/02/screenshot-sagar-satti-store.myshopify.com-2022.02.09-12_14_16-1200x801.png)

-NOTE: Ignore the flow explained below as the private apps are now depreciated by Shopify.
+NOTE: Ignore the flow explained below, as the private apps are now deprecated by Shopify.
 Please skip to the "[seller panel](https://webkul.com/blog/seller-shopify-store-connector-multi-vendor-marketplace-for-shopify/#seller-panel)" section below

 To make the product sync features work, the sellers first need to create a private app on their respective Shopify stores.

 Then, the sellers will get all the app details to configure for syncing products with the admin’s store.

-### How does the Seller Create a Private App?
+#### How does the Seller Create a Private App?
+(LEGACY WORKFLOW)

-To create a Private App, firstly the seller needs to Visit the “**Apps**” section of his/her Shopify Store.
+To create a Private App, firstly, the seller needs to visit the “**Apps**” section of his/her Shopify Store.

-Then, scrolling down to the bottom, You will get the “**Manage Private Apps**” option.
+Then, scrolling down to the bottom, you will get the “**Manage Private Apps**” option.
 Click on it to create a new Private app.

 ![Seller App](https://cdnblog.webkul.com/blog/wp-content/uploads/2020/01/Shopify-1200x576.png)